Have you ever done something for your business and thought, “Wow, this is pretty good, but I wonder if I could do better?”

 For example, Medalia Art found that by using pictures of the artist instead of the product (painting), they were able to increase conversion rates by 95% over the original page design (control).

-You don’t have to stop with trying to test the use of real people images…nope, you can also test visual cues to see if they impact conversions.
+You don’t have to stop with trying to test different images… nope, you can also test visual cues to see if they impact conversions.

-When you are split testing text, it’s as simple as typing up the new text you want to test.
+When you are split testing copy, it’s as simple as typing up the new version you want to test.

 Just check out these different ad variations: